gzeta-adv/shopify/README.md

   --data '{ "event_type": "Sync products quantity" }'
 ```

-The service used to send the request every minute is [Google Cloud Scheduler](https://cloud.google.com/scheduler).
+The service currently used to send the request every minute is [Google Cloud Scheduler](https://cloud.google.com/scheduler).

+### Logs

+The logs of all actions are stored in an [Airtable base][airtable-base] that has a limit of 50.000 entries per month.
+For this reason, the [Runs][airtable-runs] table is **limited to the last 10 days**.